The Tell-Tale Heart: Plot

 "The Tell-Tale Heart" is a first-person narrative told by an unnamed narrator.
 Despite insisting that they are sane, the narrator suffers from a disease (nervousness) which causes "over-acuteness of the senses".

 The old man, with whom the narrator lives, has a clouded, pale, blue "vulture-like" eye, which distresses and manipulates the narrator so much that they plot to murder the old man, despite also insisting that the narrator loves the old man and has never felt wronged by him.
 The narrator is insistent that this careful precision in committing the murder proves that they cannot possibly be insane.
 For seven nights, the narrator opens the door of the old man's room to shine a sliver of light onto the "evil eye."
 However, the old man's vulture-eye is always closed, making it impossible to "do the work," thus making the narrator go further into distress.

 On the eighth night, the old man awakens after the narrator's hand slips and makes a noise, interrupting the narrator's nightly ritual.
 The narrator does not draw back and after some time, decides to open the lantern.
 A single thin ray of light shines out and lands precisely on the "evil eye," revealing that it is wide open.
 The narrator hears the old man's heart beating, which only gets louder and louder.
 This increases the narrator's anxiety to the point where they decide to strike.
 They jump into the room and the old man shrieks once before he is killed.
 The narrator then dismembers the body and conceals the pieces under the floorboards, ensuring the concealment of all signs of the crime.
-Even so, the old man's scream during the night causes a neighbor to report to the police, who the narrator invites in to look around.
+Even so, the old man's scream during the night causes a neighbor to summon the police, whom the narrator invites in to look around.
 The narrator claims that the scream heard was their own in a nightmare and that the old man is absent in the country.
 Confident that they will not find any evidence of the murder, the narrator brings chairs for them and they sit in the old man's room.
-The chairs are placed on the very spot where the body is concealed; the police suspect nothing, and the narrator has a pleasant and easy manner.
+The narrator's chair is placed on the very spot where the body is concealed; the police suspect nothing, and the narrator has a pleasant and easy manner.

 The narrator begins to feel uncomfortable and notices a ringing in their ears.
 As the ringing grows louder, the narrator concludes that it is the heartbeat of the old man coming from under the floorboards.
 The sound increases steadily to the narrator, though the officers do not seem to hear it.
 Terrified by the violent beating of the heart and convinced that the officers are aware of not only the heartbeat but also the narrator's guilt, the narrator breaks down and confesses.
 The narrator tells them to tear up the floorboards to reveal the remains of the old man's body.